p-r-a-v-i-n/snake-game/README.md

-# 🐍 Classic Snake Game – HTML5 Canvas & JavaScript
+# Classic Snake Game

-A simple recreation of the classic Snake game using HTML5 `<canvas>` and vanilla JavaScript.
+A simple recreation of the classic Snake game using `<canvas>` element and JavaScript.

 This project is designed as a learning exercise to deepen understanding of: